 Introduction to Servlet Life Cycle

 This tutorial gives you an understanding of Java Servlets and their life cycle.
 Before getting started with the Servlet Life Cycle, let us first gain some insight on what exactly is a Servlet and its process.
-Java Servlet is a class in Java programming language which is defined in Java Enterprise Edition also known as, Java EE.
+Java Servlet is a class in Java programming language which is defined in Java Enterprise Edition, also known as Java EE.
 It was developed by Sun Microsystems in the year 1997.
-After the first version 1.0 of Servlet, released in the year 1997, many new versions were released, the latest being Servlet 4.0.
+After the first version, 1.0 of Servlet, was released in the year 1997, many new versions were released, the latest being Servlet 4.0.